Faculty Directory

 Biography, Education and Training

 Diane Gifford-Gonzalez is an archaeologist.
 She received her B.A., M.A., and Ph.D. from the University of California, Berkeley.
-She has done fieldwork in California, Nevada, and New Mexico, the Netherlands, Kenya, Tanzania.
+She has done fieldwork in California, Nevada, New Mexico, the Netherlands, Kenya, and Tanzania.

-She has served as President of the Society of Africanist Archaeologists, on governing boards of that society, of the International Conference of Archaeozoology (ICAZ), the Society for American Archaeology (SAA), the Archaeology Division of the American Anthropological Association and on the Academic Advisory Council of the Wenner-Gren Foundation for Anthropological Research, and the Long-Range Planning Committee of the American Anthropological Association.
-She is President-elect of the Society for American Archaeology.
-She serves on the editorial boards of Journal of African Archaeology andRoutledge Arican Archaeology and Cultural Heritage Series.
+She has served as President of the Society of Africanist Archaeologists and the Society for American Archaeology, on governing boards of those societies, of the International Conference of Archaeozoology (ICAZ), the Society for American Archaeology (SAA), the Archaeology Division of the American Anthropological Association, the Academic Advisory Council of the Wenner-Gren Foundation for Anthropological Research, and the Long-Range Planning Committee of the American Anthropological Association.
+She serves on the editorial board of the Routledge African Archaeology and Cultural Heritage Series.

 Honors, Awards and Grants